Rock & roll is for all fans - and we're committed to making your museum experience accessible. Read below for services provided for all visitors.

 For visitors with sensory sensitivities or challenges with sensory regulation:

-Weighted Lap Pads and Sensory Bags (with fidget toys, noise-dampening headphones, communication cards and sunglasses) Distribution of sensory kits & lap pads is temporarily suspended, but quiet areas remain in the Museum near the elevator on Level 0.
+- Sensory Bags: Sensory bags with fidget toys, noise-dampening headphones, and communication cards are available upon request.
+Quiet area is located in the Museum near the elevator on Level 0.